alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 EDITORIAL NOTE: This section was just moved up.
 May need some better integration later on.

-Recursive resolvers communicate with a great many authoritative nameservers.
+Recursive resolvers typically communicate with many authoritative nameservers.
 Not every authorititative nameserver will support DoT and not every recursive resolver will support every requirement.
 How should a recursive resolver determine whether DoT is supported for example?
 (There may be multiple ways, or none)